Key Takeaways from the Discussion on Training Volume and Hypertrophy

 -

-- Most studies focused on fewer muscle groups rather than whole-body programs.
+Context of Studies: - Most studies focused on fewer muscle groups rather than whole-body programs.

 - There is a need for understanding how whole-body high-volume training impacts recovery and overall gains.